Praneet460/First-Machine-Learning-Program/README.md

 # First-Machine-Learning-Program
-first machine learning program to test whether a given fruit is apple or orange.
-It's a test file
+A sample Machine Learning Program to test whether a given fruit is apple or orange.

+## How We Are Doing it?
-### Using Supervised Machine Learning we are predicting whether the given fruit is Apple or Orange
+## Using Supervised Machine Learning we are predicting whether the given fruit is Apple or Orange
-#### We use below mentioned training set
+## We use below mentioned training set
 ![img_20170930_015836](https://user-images.githubusercontent.com/23660137/31035225-d726d30c-a584-11e7-9122-baae7e07efe3.jpg)

 #### The training data set includes 2 features